LEGAL ANALYSIS

 Federal and Maryland state laws

-In our first phase of legal analysis, our team delves into understanding the impact of federal and Maryland state laws on COVID-19 rates among migrant and seasonal farmworkers throughout Maryland’s Eastern Shore.
+In our first phase of legal analysis, our team delves into understanding the impact of federal and Maryland state laws on infectious respiratory disease outcomes among migrant and seasonal farmworkers throughout Maryland’s Eastern Shore.

 Maryland’s neighbors

-Expanding our focus in the second phase, we will extend our legal analysis to states north and south of Maryland.
+In the second phase, we will expand our legal analysis to states north and south of Maryland.
 This includes Delaware, Florida, North Carolina, Pennsylvania, New Jersey, and Virginia.
-Given the mobility of migrant farmworkers along the east coast corridor, legislation in one state often influences neighboring states.
+Given the mobility of migrant farmworkers along the East Coast corridor, legislation in one state often influences neighboring states.

 Legal variation in agricultural states